top of page

 My research career began as a summer student in Dr. David Ginty’s lab through the Howard Hughes Medical Institute Exceptional Research Opportunities Program.
 After completing my BA in 2012, I joined the Ginty lab as a research assistant before applying to PhD programs.
 For graduate school, I joined the Program in Neuroscience (PiN) at Harvard University.
 In Dr. Susan Dymecki’s lab, I studied how serotonergic neurons give rise to behavior, specifically, how a specialized subset, the Drd2-Pet1 neurons, impact social behavior.

 In early 2021, I stared my postdoctoral fellowship in Dr. Nicola Allen’s lab at the Salk Institute studying the role of astrocyte secreted factors in neurodevelopment and neurodevelopmental disorders.
-My research goal is to contribute to our understanding of human health through my love of neuroscience and cellular biology.

-©2021 by Krissy A. Lyon.
+©2025 by Krissy A. Lyon.
 Proudly created with Wix.com

 bottom of page